-Limit the number of recurring processes that use CPU time (e.g., cron jobs, daemons)
+Limit the number of recurring processes that use CPU time (for example, cron jobs, daemons)

-In Linux, you can optimize performance using swap space and virtual memory (e.g., by setting up swap space in a separate partition from the root file system).
+In Linux, you can optimize performance using swap space and virtual memory (for example, by setting up swap space in a separate partition from the root file system).

 In Windows, when you perform significant AMI or instance configuration changes (for example, enable